Contents

 What IGCSEs Have The Highest Pass Rates?

-To determine some of the easiest IGCSEs to study in 2025, we analysed Cambridge International’s 2024 IGCSE results data.
-This shows which subjects had the highest pass rates last year – which is the percentage of students achieving a grade C (or a grade 4) or above.
+To determine some of the easiest IGCSEs to study in 2026, we analysed Cambridge International’s November 2025 IGCSE results data (opens in a new tab).
+This shows the five subjects that had the highest pass rates last year, meaning the percentage of students achieving a grade C or above.

 Check out the table below for the results, which we’ve ranked in order of pass rate percentage: